IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ## Prerequisite

 - For background on basic Openshift concepts, read [Openshift Concepts for WebSphere Administrators](https://github.com/IBM/openshift-workshop-was/blob/master/OpenshiftConcepts.md)
-- You have the access to OpenShift Web Console.
+- You have the access to OpenShift Web Console with IBM Cloud account ID login.
 - You have cloned the lab into your working directory through the web terminal session.

 ## Deploy the hello-openshift image through the web console

 ### Login to the web console
 The instruction to access the web console is at: [Lab Setup](https://github.com/IBM/openshift-workshop-was/tree/master/setup).
+You may need to re-login (by pointing to https://cloud.ibm.com with your IBM Cloud account ID) when the console session is expired.

 ### Administrator vs Developer View